Great Depression: Origins

+While the precise causes for the occurrence of the Great Depression are disputed and can be traced to both global and national phenomena, its immediate origins are most conveniently examined in the context of the U.S. economy, from which the initial crisis spread to the rest of the world.

-Because the Great Depression began in the United States and then spread around the world, the origins of the Great Depression are examined in the context of the United States economy.
-In the aftermath of World War I, the Roaring Twenties had brought considerable wealth to the United States and Western Europe.
-The year 1929 dawned with considerable economic progress in the American economy.
-A small stock crash occurred on March 25, 1929, but the crash was stabilized.
-Despite signs of economic trouble, the market continued to improve through September.
-Stock prices began to slump in September, and were volatile at the end of September.
+In the aftermath of World War I, the Roaring Twenties brought considerable wealth to the United States and Western Europe.
+Initially, the year 1929 dawned with good economic prospects: despite a minor crash on 25 March 1929, the market seemed to gradually improve through September.
+Stock prices began to slump in September, and were volatile at the end of the month.
 A large sell-off of stocks began in mid-October.
-Finally, on October 24, Black Thursday, the American stock market crashed 11% at the opening bell.
-Actions to stabilize the market failed, and on October 28, Black Monday, the market crashed another 12%.
+Finally, on 24 October, Black Thursday, the American stock market crashed 11% at the opening bell.
+Actions to stabilize the market failed, and on 28 October, Black Monday, the market crashed another 12%.
 The panic peaked the next day on Black Tuesday, when the market saw another 11% drop.

 Thousands of investors were ruined, and billions of dollars had been lost; many stocks could not be sold at any price.
-The market recovered 12% on Wednesday, but the damage had been done.
-Though the market recovered from November 14, until April 17, 1930, the market entered a prolonged slump.
-From April 17, 1930, until July 8, 1932, the market lost 89% of its value.Despite the crash, the worst of the crisis did not reverberate around the world until after 1929.
-The crisis hit panic levels again in December 1930, with a bank run on the Bank of United States (privately run, no relation to the government).
+The market recovered 12% on Wednesday but by then significant damage had been done.
+Though the market entered a period of recovery from 14 November until 17 April 1930, the general situation had been a prolonged slump.
+From September 1929 to 8 July 1932, the market lost 85% of its value.

+Despite the crash, the worst of the crisis did not reverberate around the world until after 1929.
+The crisis hit panic levels again in December 1930, with a bank run on the Bank of United States, a former privately run bank, bearing no relation to the U.S. government (not to be confused with the Federal Reserve).
 Unable to pay out to all of its creditors, the bank failed.

 Among the 608 American banks that closed in November and December 1930, the Bank of United States accounted for a third of the total $550 million deposits lost and, with its closure, bank failures reached a critical mass.